History of Madeira

-The history of Madeira begins with the discovery of the islands by Portugal in 1419.
+The history of Madeira begins in 1419.
 There is no record of anyone living on the islands at that time.
 Portugal began populating the island in 1420.

 Pre-Portuguese times

 Pliny mentions certain Purple Islands, the position of which with reference to the Fortunate Islands or Canaries might seem to indicate Madeira islands.
 Plutarch (Sertorius, 75 AD) referring to the military commander Quintus Sertorius (d.
 72 BC), relates that after his return to Cádiz, "he met seamen recently arrived from Atlantic islands, two in number, divided from one another only by a narrow channel and distant from the coast of Africa 10,000 furlongs.
 They are called Isles of the Blest."
 The estimated distance from Africa, and the closeness of the two islands, seem to indicate Madeira and Porto Santo, which is much smaller than Madeira itself, and to the north east of it.